Columbus County Schools: Student demographics

 For the 2016–17 school year, Columbus County Schools had a total population of 5357 students and 398 teachers on a (FTE) basis.
 That same year, out of the student total, the gender ratio was 49.54% female to 50.46% male.
 The demographic group makeup was: Black, 29.9%; White, 52.65%; Hispanic, 10.11%; American Indian, 5.08%; and Asian/Pacific Islander, 0% (two or more races: 2.2%%).
 For the same school year, 59.88% were economically disadvantaged.

 Governance

 The primary governing body of Columbus County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Fourth District.

-Board of Education
+Board of education

-The five members of the Board of Education are: Monte Herring (Term Expires 2022), Ronnie Strickland (Term Expires 2022), Junior Dew (Term Expires 2020), Randy Coleman (Term Expires 2020), and Worley T. Edwards (Term Expires 2022).
+The five members of the Board of Education are: Chris Worley, Irvin Enzor, Emily Grice, Ronnie Strickland, and Steve Long.